eProsima-Private/AML-Tools/docs/rst/installation/linux/amldashboard.rst

     cd frontend/aml_dashboard
     npm i

-By following these steps, you'll have *AML Dashboard* up and running, equipped with all the necessary components and dependencies.
+By following these steps, you'll have *AML Dashboard* equipped with all the necessary components and dependencies.